 Who pays for the engagement?

 Academic programs or students requesting collaborations with our host companies pay for engagements.
 We are an education company trying to help students experience the professional work environment through unique, challenging, and rewarding collaborations with industry partners.

 STUDENT PRICING is available as well

 Who scopes out the projects?
 (How do we ensure quality and results)

 CapSource uses a growing network of experienced curriculum designers turned project scoping experts.
 Our combined team uses tactics from management consulting firms and expert project management frameworks to ensure our projects are most likely to succeed.
 We also typically include insight from any university faculty that involved in planning the program and managing the project in order to confirm that it meets learning objectives.

 How are the projects managed?

-Each Host Company assigns a Project Champion and Project Supervisor to the engagement that’s responsible for interfacing with the students on a bi-weekly basis.
+Each Host Company assigns a 1 and 0 to the engagement that’s responsible for interfacing with the students on a bi-weekly basis.
 Projects are typically orchestrated so they can be completed remotely with little guidance from the host companies.
 Ideally, faculty mentors will also be involved to check-in and provide guidance where needed.

 How much time is required?

 STUDENTS typically spend 10-15 hours per week on their experiential learning engagements.